DataDog/hiring-engineers/answers.md

 ### Collecting Metrics

-I installed the agent on cbserv and then enabled the HomeAssistant integration.
-I didn't worry too much about tags for the moment, because I only have the 1 server that is hosting everything, but in a larger environment I'd be much more careful.
+I installed the agent on cbserv.
+I didn't worry too much about tags for the moment, because I only have the 1 server that is hosting everything, but in a larger environment I'd be much more careful here.

 ### Visualizing Data